PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 acl_file /etc/mosquitto/aclfile
 ```
 > [!Important]
-> Make sure that you enter the correct path to the <ins>certs<ins> folder where the certificates can be found
+> Make sure that you enter the correct path to the <ins>certs</ins> folder where the certificates can be found

 ### 6.5 Start mosquitto service
 ```